kongkikaN/Airport-Info/README.md

-# Airpot
+# Airport

-Airports is a php class to get airpot data by IATA Code This class uses the 'Airport info' API as described on https://rapidapi.com/Active-api/api/airport-info/endpoints
+airport.inc.php is a php class to get airport data by IATA Code.
+This class uses the 'Airport info' API as described on https://rapidapi.com/Active-api/api/airport-info/endpoints

 ## Usage

 ```php
 $airport = new Airport();
 $airport->populateAirport("LHR");
 var_dump($airport);